 Running the app results in creation of the database with the name passed to the

-UseCosmosSql method, and the collection named Unicorn.
+UseCosmosSql method, and the collection with the name of the context.
 You can see this in the Azure Portal.

 Using the Azure Cosmos DB Data Explorer, you can see all the book objects created.